sonalijadhav8140/JDBC/README.md

 # JDBC CRUD Operations with Statement API

 ## Description
-This project demonstrates CRUD (Create, Read, Update, Delete) operations using JDBC Statement API in Java.
+This project demonstrates CRUD (Create, Read, Update, Delete) operations using JDBC Statement API in Java There are Also Two Packages One Package takes input from  user.
 It connects to a MySQL database and performs basic operations on a table.

 ## Features